 Receiving that ‘Congratulations…’ email after weeks of applications, interviews and stress can be a huge rush.
 You spring out of bed buzzing with energy, get to the office an hour early and work harder than ever, thrilled to have seized this dream role!

 But how many of us know where this story is heading?
 The 9-5 becomes a 7-11, the ‘cool’ boss is at boiling point, and no one else in the office is smiling…

 Just like a whirlwind romance, a new job can quickly sour after the honeymoon period.
-As has been reported, the pandemic prompted a lot of people to rethink their careers and take bold steps to change them, with as many as a third of UK workers planning a move in 2022.
+As has been reported, the pandemic prompted a lot of people to rethink their careers and take bold steps to change them.
 For some, the choice to leave one company for another has proven to be the right one.
 Others, however, are finding the grass isn’t always greener.
 In their haste to leave an unfulfilling job, they’ve overlooked the importance of doing in-depth research on a company that looks like a perfect fit.

 So, how can you tell if a job opportunity is right for you?
 Here are some green flags to look for in a prospective employer.

 Take a look at any successful company’s website and social media.
 Chances are you’ll see photos of the team enjoying away days and after-work drinks like a group of old friends.
 This is a great indicator of a company striving to regularly bring a team together – the importance of which can be forgotten in the current excitement around hybrid and remote working.
 You may even wish to reach out to your potential colleagues for their own experiences in the office.

 Transparent diversity & inclusion initiatives